Table of Contents Show

 High return on investmentHigh return on investment

 For investors, new developments offer the chance for substantial gains.
-They will still be classed as ‘new construction’ for some years after their completion, making for a great selling point.
+They will still be classed as ‘new construction’ for years after completion, making for a great selling point.
 Also, they have all the latest amenities and designs that buyers (particularly foreign buyers) want to see in a New Development in New York City.

 However, if you buy as an investor, then (as with any investment), you need to do your research to ensure the best chance of a good return.
-So long as you think micro, choose the right location, the quality and finish are of high caliber, and you time your resale, you should see a solid return on your original investment.
+So long as you think micro, choose the right location, the quality and finish are of high caliber, and you should see a solid return on your original investment by your resale.